HMS-Core/hms-sitekit-demo/README.md

 You can use the "gradlew build" command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project.
 You should also generate a signing certificate fingerprint  and add the certificate file to the project, and add configuration to build.gradle.
 See the [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-sdk-config-agc-0000001050158579) guide to configure app in AppGallery Connect.
+In addition, change the value of the apiKey variable ("your api key") of the getApiKey function in Utils.java to the value of apiKey obtained from agconnect-services.json.